rathalos64/rathalos64.github.io/_posts/2021-09-20-first-entry.md

 > I didn't have time to write you a short letter, so I wrote you a long one.

 Enjoy your stay.

+Oh, and I'm partially driven by this discussion and article about blogging on HN.
+Take a look.
+It's interesting to read about the blogging culture in past times. https://news.ycombinator.com/item?id=28591880.